 - Consider creating downtime to allow people to respond.

-To find out more about how to build an engagement survey that will guarantee a good response rate from your people, take a look at our Ultimate Employee Engagement survey guide:
+To find out more about how to build the best employee engagement surveys possible, that will guarantee a good response rate from your people, get in touch!